VBTI-development/onedl-mmengine/CONTRIBUTING.md

 #### 2. Configure pre-commit

-You should configure [pre-commit](https://pre-commit.com/#intro) in the local development environment to make sure the code style matches that of OpenMMLab. **Note**: The following code should be executed under the mmengine directory.
+You should configure [pre-commit](https://pre-commit.com/#intro) in the local development environment to make sure the code style matches that of VBTI. **Note**: The following code should be executed under the mmengine directory.

 ```shell
 pip install -U pre-commit